japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-stateful-stream-processing.md

 ## <span id="versioned-state-statestores-and-statestoreproviders"> Versioned State, StateStores and StateStoreProviders

-Spark Structured Streaming uses <<spark-sql-streaming-StateStore.md#, StateStores>> for versioned and fault-tolerant key-value state stores.
+Spark Structured Streaming uses [StateStore](spark-sql-streaming-StateStore.md)s for versioned and fault-tolerant key-value state stores.

 State stores are checkpointed incrementally to avoid state loss and for increased performance.

-State stores are managed by <<spark-sql-streaming-StateStoreProvider.md#, State Store Providers>> with [HDFSBackedStateStoreProvider](HDFSBackedStateStoreProvider.md) being the default and only known implementation. `HDFSBackedStateStoreProvider` uses Hadoop DFS-compliant file system for [state checkpointing and fault-tolerance](HDFSBackedStateStoreProvider.md#baseDir).
+State stores are managed by [StateStoreProvider](spark-sql-streaming-StateStoreProvider.md)s with [HDFSBackedStateStoreProvider](HDFSBackedStateStoreProvider.md) being the default and only known implementation. `HDFSBackedStateStoreProvider` uses Hadoop DFS-compliant file system for [state checkpointing and fault-tolerance](HDFSBackedStateStoreProvider.md#baseDir).

-State store providers manage versioned state per <<spark-sql-streaming-StateStoreId.md#, stateful operator (and partition it operates on)>>.
+State store providers manage versioned state per [stateful operator (and partition it operates on)](spark-sql-streaming-StateStoreId.md).

-The lifecycle of a `StateStoreProvider` begins when `StateStore` utility (on a Spark executor) is requested for the <<spark-sql-streaming-StateStore.md#get-StateStore, StateStore by provider ID and version>>.
+The lifecycle of a `StateStoreProvider` begins when `StateStore` utility (on a Spark executor) is requested for the [StateStore by provider ID and version](spark-sql-streaming-StateStore.md#get-StateStore).

 IMPORTANT: It is worth to notice that since `StateStore` and `StateStoreProvider` utilities are Scala objects that makes it possible that there can only be one instance of `StateStore` and `StateStoreProvider` on a single JVM.
 Scala objects are (sort of) singletons which means that there will be exactly one instance of each per JVM and that is exactly the JVM of a Spark executor.
 As long as the executor is up and running state versions are cached and no Hadoop DFS is used (except for the initial load).